• Skip to primary navigation

 What is Mojarra Fish?

-Find whole tilapia at your local fish market or even in the frozen seafood section of your local supermarket.
+You can grab whole tilapia at your local fish market or even in the frozen seafood section at the grocery store.

 What is the Secret to Frying Whole Fish?